The Merchant, the Tiger and the Six Judges

 "Shut, and bolted," said the Merchant.

 When the Merchant had done this, the Jackal said, "Oh, you wicked and ungrateful Tiger!
-When the good Merchant opened your cage door, is to eat him the only return you would make?
+You cannot harm the very one who tried to save you.
+There are humans who may do bad things, that is no reason why this good Merchant should be punished for his act of kindness to you.
 Stay there for the rest of your days, for no one will ever let you out again.
-Proceed on your journey, friend Merchant.
+Friend Merchant, proceed on your journey.
 Your road lies that way, and mine this."

 So saying, the Jackal ran off in one direction, and the Merchant went rejoicing on his way in the other.